Salkantay Trek 4 Days

 Overview

 Embark on an unforgettable 4-day Salkantay Trek to Machu Picchu, an excellent alternative route to the classic Inca Trail.
-This trek takes you through breathtaking mountain landscapes—hiking past glacial lakes, snow-capped peaks, and through traditional Andean villages on your way to the legendary Machu Picchu.
-It’s a challenging but rewarding journey that offers stunning scenery, diverse ecosystems, and a deep immersion into local culture for those seeking an authentic trekking experience.
+This trek takes you through stunning mountain views.
+You will hike past glacial lakes and snow-capped peaks.

 Highlights of the Salkantay 4-Day Trek:

-• Majestic Andes Scenery: Trek beneath the towering Salkantay Mountain (6,271 m) and conquer the Salkantay Pass at 4,630 m, with panoramic views of glaciers and dramatic valleys.
+• Majestic Andes Scenery: Hike under the tall Salkantay Mountain (20,574 ft) and reach the Salkantay Pass at 15,190 ft.
+Enjoy wide views of glaciers and stunning valleys.

-• Cloud Forest & Jungle: Descend from high mountains into lush cloud forest, passing waterfalls and coffee farms, and even take a dip in the Cocalmayo hot springs to soothe your muscles.
+• Cloud Forest & Jungle: Go down from the high mountains into a green cloud forest.
+You will see waterfalls and coffee farms.
+You can even relax in the Cocalmayo hot springs to soothe your muscles.

 • Inca History: Visit the remote Llactapata ruins and catch your first glimpse of Machu Picchu from afar.
 You’ll also hike a portion of the Inca Trail to reach the Sun Gate (Inti Punku) for a spectacular view over Machu Picchu.

-• Machu Picchu Finale: Experience a guided tour of Machu Picchu on the final day, arriving through the Sun Gate—a truly special way to enter the ancient citadel.
+• Machu Picchu Finale: On the last day, enjoy a guided tour of Machu Picchu.
+You will enter through the Sun Gate, a special way to view the ancient citadel.

-• Adventure without Crowds: As an alternative to the Inca Trail, Salkantay offers a less crowded route.
-No special permit is needed for Salkantay (permits for Machu Picchu and the short Inca Trail are included), making it easier to book and enjoy this trek year-round.
+• Adventure without Crowds: As an alternative to the Inca Trail, the Salkantay route is less crowded.
+You do not need a special permit for Salkantay.
+Permits for Machu Picchu and the short Inca Trail are included.
+This makes it easier to book and enjoy the trek year-round.

 Quick itinerary of Salkantay Trek 4 Days 3 Nights